grafana/k6-cloud-openapi-client-go/k6/docs/ScheduleApiModel.md

 ### NewScheduleApiModel

-`func NewScheduleApiModel(id int32, loadTestId int32, starts time.Time, recurrenceRule NullableScheduleRecurrenceRule, deactivated bool, nextRun NullableTime, createdBy NullableString, ) *ScheduleApiModel`
+`func NewScheduleApiModel(id int32, loadTestId int32, starts time.Time, recurrenceRule NullableScheduleRecurrenceRule, cron NullableScheduleCron, deactivated bool, nextRun NullableTime, createdBy NullableString, ) *ScheduleApiModel`

 NewScheduleApiModel instantiates a new ScheduleApiModel object This constructor will assign default values to properties that have it defined,